-- Work period means the 2-calendar-month period for which your employer must make contributions to UNITE HERE HEALTH on your behalf. - Lag period means the 2-calendar-month period between the end of a work period and the beginning of the corresponding coverage period. - Coverage period means the calendar month you get coverage for benefits (based on the related work period).
+- Work period means the 2-calendar-month period (shown below) for which your employer must make contributions to UNITE HERE HEALTH on your behalf and you are credited with at least 24 days of work. - Lag period means the 2-calendar-month period between the end of a work period and the beginning of the corresponding coverage period. - Coverage period means the 2-calendar-month period (shown below) you get coverage for benefits (based on the related work period).